MystenLabs/sui/.github/PULL_REQUEST_TEMPLATE.md

 How did you test the new or updated feature?

 ---
-If your changes are not user-facing and not a breaking change, you can skip the following section.
-Otherwise, please indicate what changed, and then add to the Release Notes section as highlighted during the release process.
+If your changes are not user-facing and do not break anything, you can skip the following section.
+Otherwise, please briefly describe what has changed under the Release Notes section.

 ### Type of Change (Check all that apply)